PromptRobust: Towards Evaluating the Robustness of Large Language Models on Adversarial Prompts: Conclusion and Limitation

-We thoroughly evaluated the robustness of \llms to adversarial prompts using the proposed \method.
+The robustness of the prompts in \llms is of paramount concern in security and human-computer interaction.
+In this paper, we thoroughly evaluated the robustness of \llms to adversarial prompts using the proposed \method benchmark.
+The key is to leverage adversarial attack approaches to mimic potential perturbations such as typos, synonyms, and stylistic differences.
+We then performed extensive experiments and analysis on various tasks and models.
 While the results show that current \llms are not robust enough to adversarial prompts, we further analyzed the reason behind it using attention visualization.
-Moreover, we analyze the frequent words to provide a guidance for both experts and non-experts in developing better prompt engineering tools.
-We hope that \method can be a foundational tool for robust \llms research.
+Moreover, we analyzed the frequent words to provide guidance for both experts and non-experts in developing better prompt engineering tools. \method will be open-sourced to serve as a foundational tool for robust \llms research.